-3.6.11 Children showing signs of Abuse and/or Neglect
+3.8.9 Children showing signs of Abuse and/or Neglect

 School recognises that experiencing abuse or neglect may have an adverse impact on those children which may last into adulthood without appropriate intervention and support.
+Townley Primary School and Pre-School, Safeguarding and CP Policy, ratified October 2021, Policy Number 8.

 School may be the only stable, secure and predictable element in the lives of children at risk.
 Children who have experienced abuse or neglect may display this through their own behaviour, which may be challenging and defiant or passive and withdrawn.
 We recognise that children may develop abusive behaviours and that these children may need to be referred on for appropriate support and intervention.

 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
 All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines and radicalisation.